adambennett/StS-DuelistMod/roadmap.md

 Balance Changes:
 - Give Rocks some unique effects/mechanics and more cards
 - Make Duelist orbs work with Lock On
-- Reduce damage buff given to source when target is Frozen

 Card Pools:
 - Properly setup all base game card additions for all pools